OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Technical Appendices and Supplementary Material

-In Tab.~\ref{tab:task_order_coast} and Tab.~\ref{tab:task_order_ours}, we conduct ablations on three different task orders on COAST and \oursbenchmark, respectively.
+In Tab.~\ref{tab:task_order}, we examine the effect of task order using three different task sequences for the top-3 performing baselines and \ours on COAST and \oursbenchmark.
 For each setting, 6.25\% of the training data is selected using \ours or the top three baseline methods.
 The results demonstrate that regardless of the change in task order, \ours outperforms other selection methods.